An employer shaking hands with a newly hired at-will employee.

 Fast facts about the at-will employment doctrine

-Whether you are an employer or an employee, it's important to understand the ins and outs of the at-will employment doctrine — particularly since the majority of employer-employee relationships in the United States are presumed to be "at-will."
+Whether you are an employer or an employee, it's important to understand the ins and outs of the “at-will” employment doctrine — particularly since most employer-employee relationships in the United States are presumed to be at will.

-In the most basic sense, at-will employment means that an employer can terminate an employee for almost any reason — although a few exceptions to the rule may exist under state and federal law.
-Likewise, under the at-will employment doctrine, an employee can decide to leave their employer whenever they want at their own discretion.
+In the most basic sense, at-will employment means an employer can terminate employees for almost any reason, although exceptions to the rule may exist under state and federal law.
+Likewise, under the at-will employment doctrine, employees can decide to leave their employer whenever they want, at their own discretion.
+Put another way, employees are just as free to depart from the company as the employer is to fire employees — it’s a two-way street.

 Who is an at-will employee?

 Also, when starting a new job, some employers will even have the employee sign documents specifically addressing the issue of at-will termination.
-Importantly, though, the law usually doesn't require the phrase “at-will" to be used; the wording might simply say the employer can terminate the employee at any time.
-This still counts under the at-will employment doctrine.
+Importantly, though, the law usually doesn't require the use of the phrase “at will."
+The wording might simply say that the employer can terminate the employee at any time; this still counts under the at-will employment doctrine.

-Not signing the at-will employment sections of the documents may result in termination or refusal to hire, but some employers may allow negotiations or have a willingness to come to a mutual agreement about job security.
+Not signing the at-will employment sections of the documents may result in termination or refusal to hire, but some employers may allow negotiations or be willing to come to a mutual agreement about job security.

 What qualifies as a lawful reason for termination?

-As a whole, employees can be terminated under the at-will employment doctrine for nearly any reason, unless the employee is protected under state or federal law, such as being a member of a "protected class" (more on this later).
+Employers can terminate someone under the at-will employment doctrine for nearly any reason unless the employee is protected under state or federal law, such as being a member of a "protected class."

-However, the fact that the legal framework is in place gives employers the leverage and power to cut employment ties with someone who isn't a great match for the workplace or team in the same way that an employee can leave a job that isn't a good match for them.
+However, the legal framework in place gives employers the leverage and power to cut employment ties with someone who isn't a great match for the workplace or team in the same way that an employee can leave a job that isn't a good match for them.

-When is termination from an at-will job position potentially unlawful?
+When is termination from an at-will job position unlawful?

 While employers can often fire an at-will employee for virtually any reason, there are some pretty big exceptions to this rule.
-For example, an employer cannot fire an employee for discriminatory reasons such as the employee's:
+For example, an employer cannot fire an employee based on discriminatory reasons:

 • Race